-Journalists sought for personal help by the COVID-19 curious
+People desperate for COVID-19 guides seek local journalists

 Listeners have also asked Alvarado’s team about unemployment benefits, about whether or not they should cancel a family wedding or if it was illegal to hold a graveside service for a relative who died.

-A former journalist, Alvarado frequently tips reporters to potential stories based on what her department hears.
+Alvarado frequently tips reporters to potential stories based on what her department hears.
 Similarly, questions that science and medical reporter Lisa Krieger gets are fodder for features and consumer tips published in the Mercury News of San Jose, California, and partner newspapers in the Bay Area News Group.

 CC Davidson-Hiers, a reporter for the Tallahassee Democrat in Florida, has lost track of how many requests she’s gotten, many from elderly readers who can’t navigate online vaccination sign-ups.